reiyua/RayRaysWordBingo/README.md

 CURRENT ISSUES:

 TO DO:
-Display list of bingos in list form from Firebase Firestore. (working, but need to make more neater)
+Display list of bingos in list form from Firebase Firestore. (working, but need to display in a neater fashion)